 And you do this on horseback?

-Absolutely, through a treatment strategy called hippotherapy!
+Yes, through a treatment called hippotherapy!
 Approximately half of each one-hour treatment is spent on the horse and half is spent in our child-focused clinic.
+The movement of the horses provides essential movements that cannot be replicated in a traditional clinic setting.